Hot Rice Dumpling

 Hot Rice Dumpling (燒肉粽; Tâi-lô: Sio Bah-tsàng) originally named "Selling Rice Dumpling" (賣肉粽), is a popular Taiwanese song from the post-war period in Taiwan.
-It was composed and published in 1949 (38th year of the Republic of China) by Zong-Hiu, Dung-Qiung.
+It was composed and published in 1949 (38th year of the Republic of China) by Chang Chiu Tung-sung.
 The original singer is unknown, but it became a hit for Kuo Chin-fa and was later covered in Cantonese by Guo Bining-jian.
 As for the Mandarin adaptation, it features a song titled "配對成雙" (Pairing Up in Pairs) which has been sung by various artists including Yao Su-jung, Chang Siao-ying, Ling Zhen, Shu Ya-song, and Chen Jie, with lyrics by Zhuang Nu.

 Background

 When creating the song "Selling Rice Dumpling", Taiwan was facing an economic depression in the post-war era, with both the inflation and unemployment rates reaching new heights.
 The lyrics fully reflect the difficult living conditions of the people at the time and were widely acclaimed by the public.
 However, due to the negative and melancholic portrayal of the post-war livelihood in the lyrics, the song was banned by the Government Information Office.
 Kuo Chin-fa renamed the song to "Hot Rice Dumpling" and changed the first line of the lyrics from "Lamenting one's fate as a person with a tumultuous destiny" to "remembering the vivacity of childhood," and re-recorded and released it.